robotframework/robotframework/doc/releasenotes/rf-6.0.rst

 distribution from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

 Robot Framework 6.0 was released on Wednesday October 19, 2022.
+It was superseded by `Robot Framework 6.0.1 <rf-6.0.1.rst>`_ on Thursday November 3, 2022.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation